People's Square station (Hangzhou Metro)

 People's Square (人民广场 (人民廣場)) is a metro station on Line 2 and Line 5 in China.
 It is located in the Xiaoshan District of Hangzhou.
 The initial name of the station was People Square and it was changed to People's Square in 2015.
 The station of Line 2 was opened on 24 November 2014, and become a transfer station since the opening of Line 5 on 23 April 2020.

-The station has 9 entrances.
+Station layout

+People's Square has three levels: a concourse, and separate levels for lines 2 and 5.
+Each of these consists of an island platform with two tracks.